SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

   > [!WARNING]
   > There are no placeholders in the **Scope** value.
 It is a literal value.
 Enter it exactly as it appears here.

-  The following figure shows an example of the completed page (note that the code in the Permission Request XML area has been updated to that in Step 7, so for now it doesn't match the screenshot).
+  The following figure shows an example of the completed page *(note that the code in the **Permission Request XML** area does not reflect the recent update to the code in Step 7)*.

   ![Looking up an App Id.](../images/SPD15-WFAppPermissions5.png)

 8. Select **Create**.

-9. You are then asked to trust the Workflow add-in, as shown in the following figure.
+9. You are then asked to trust the workflow add-in, as shown in the following figure.
 Select **Trust It**.

   ![Trust the Workflow app.](../images/SPD15-WFAppPermissions6.png)